How to Store LiPo Batteries?

 2. Ventilation: Adequate ventilation in the storage area helps disperse any gases that might build up due to battery degradation or malfunction.
 Proper airflow reduces the risk of gas accumulation, minimizing the potential hazards associated with LiPo batteries.

-3. Isolation: Isolating LiPo batteries from flammable materials or other sensitive electronic components is crucial.
+3. Isolation: It is crucial to isolate LiPo batteries from flammable materials or other sensitive electronic components.
 Keeping them separate prevents potential damage or fire hazards in case of malfunction.

 4. Labeling: Labeling storage containers with information regarding the battery type, charge level, and any specific storage instructions can be immensely helpful.
 This labeling ensures easy identification and compliance with the recommended storage conditions.